This Father’s Day, we’re happy to celebrate the Good Dads 2023 Outstanding Fathers of the Year (Part One)

 Remember: We will feature our remaining two finalists in next week’s blog post.
 In the meantime, we invite you to sign up for our weekly e-newsletter so you never miss out on Good Dads blogs, events and other news.

-Diana Dudenhoeffer is the communications specialist at Good Dads.
-She is a graduate of Missouri State University; she studied journalism, sustainability and documentary storytelling.
-Diana works to maintain Good Dads' online and print presence, including curriculum and promotion design, web design and social media management.
+Diana Dudenhoeffer is the director of communications at Good Dads.
+She works to maintain Good Dads’ online and print presence.
+Diana is a graduate of Missouri State University; she studied journalism, sustainability and documentary storytelling.